Sometimes it’s fun to reflect back on an era past.

 From that point on I created all my murals in the studio as large paintings on canvas.

-Over the years I painted many movie stars and celebrities; John Wayne, Elvis, Bogart, Schwarzenegger… If they were hot on the screen they were subject for my art.
+Over the years I painted over a hundred murals of movie stars and celebrities; Marilyn Monroe, John Wayne, Elvis, Bogart, Schwarzenegger, and others.
+If they were hot on the screen they were subjects for my art.
 One of my all-time favorite movie stars to paint was Marilyn Monroe.
 I must have painted her iconic imagery a dozen times – maybe more.

 “Marilyn Monroe” on canvas, approx. 9-1/2 ft. tall, created for the Lynnwood, Washington store, 1992.